apigee/api-platform-samples/learn-edge/fault-handling-2/README.md

 * **Fault rules: order of execution** When the proxy goes into the Error Flow, the Fault Rules are evaluated.
 The LAST Fault Rule that evaluates to TRUE executes.

+### Next step

+The next proxy, [response-cache-1](../response-cache-1/README.md), illustrates you can have multiple fault rules in a proxy and the order in which fault rules execute.

 ### Ask the community